shanevcantwell/goan/docs/ROADMAP.md

 *   **Phase 2: Secure, Temporary Video Serving**
     *   **Goal**: Stop writing generated videos to a public `outputs` folder.
 Instead, save them to a temporary, non-public location and serve them to the UI via short-lived, signed URLs.
     *   **Reference**: `DRAFT_feature_multiuser_image_handling.md`

+---

+## Future & Post-Alpha Ideas (Low Priority)

+This section lists features and enhancements that are considered valuable but are not on the critical path for the initial alpha releases.
+They are candidates for future development cycles.

+*   **In-UI LoRA Inspector**: Integrate the command-line LoRA key inspector tool into the UI for easier debugging of incompatible LoRAs, as outlined in `DRAFT_feature_lora_inspector_ui.md`.